After Earnings; I Should Have Dropped Coca-Cola And Kept McDonald's... But Now It's Too Late

 “We are reshaping our business and accelerating our transformation to become a total beverage company,” said J. Alexander “Sandy” Douglas, Jr., president of Coca-Cola North America.
 “Our system is built to respond to consumers’ needs in a fast-moving and highly competitive environment.
 Returning the local part of our business to where it really belongs and will best perform – in the hands of local companies – is a key enabler of the exciting transformation and growth of our business.”

-While this move should boost earnings in short terms (we’ll come back to this point in a moment), this also reduce gross revenues.
-This part of the volume is now transferred to the franchisees statements.
+While this move should boost earnings in the short term (we’ll come back to this point in a moment), this also reduces gross revenues.
+This part of the volume is now transferred to the franchisee's statements.

 In its latest quarterly earnings, KO reported a revenue drop of 15% with a refranchising negative impact of -18%.
-MCD reported similar figures with global comparable sales increase of 6%, but a negative refranchising impact of -10%.
+MCD reported similar figures with a global comparable sales increase of 6%, but a negative refranchising impact of -10%.

 Earnings